 A restocking fee may apply to any return not received in good condition or without original packaging.
 Shipping costs are non-refundable and all shipping costs are the responsibility of the customer.
-Exchanges will incur additional shipping charges for delivery of the new item.
+Exchanges will incur additional shipping charges for the delivery of the new item.

-To make a return for refund or an exchange, please email us and include your order number, date, and a list of the item(s) you are returning.
+To make a return for a refund or an exchange, please email us and include your order number, date, and a list of the item(s) you are returning.
 Please do not return any items until you have emailed us.

-Please ship returns via insured carrier to:
+Please ship returns via an insured carrier to:

 Grain - Product Return